Ali-Ismail-1/CryptoFiCalculator/README.md

 ## Requirements

-### You will need the following packages to run the solution,
+### You will need the following packages to run the solution:
 - asgiref==3.5.2
 - Django==3.2.15
 - pytz==2022.4